My Cookie Journey

 Jump to Recipe Print Recipe

-So, of course, I needed to find out more about cardamom.
-Here is an excellent site for the benefits of cardamom in all different forms.
-I, for one, am going to find different ways to use this spice and not just in cooking and baking.
-But if you want to know more about the plant itself, here is a site that explains the cardamom plant.
+If you’d like to learn more about cardamom, here’s an excellent site on the benefits of cardamom in all its forms.
+I, for one, am going to find new ways to use this spice and not just in cooking or baking.
+And, if you want to know more about the plant itself, this cardamom plant guide is a great read.

 Ingredients